The Famous 1938 Carnegie Hall Jazz Concert: The concert itself

 In late 1937, Benny Goodman's publicist, Wynn Nathanson, suggested that Goodman and his band should play at the Carnegie Hall in New York City.
 If such a concert were to take place, then Goodman would be the first jazz bandleader to perform there.
-"Benny Goodman was initially hesitant about the concert, fearing for the worst; however, when his film Hollywood Hotel opened to critical and commercial success, he threw himself into the work.
-He cancelled several dates and insisted on holding rehearsals inside Carnegie Hall to familiarize the band with the lively acoustics."
+According to music historian Mike Joyce, "Benny Goodman was initially hesitant about the concert, fearing that Hot Jazz would fall flat before audiences accustomed to classical music.
+Hollywood Hotel, Benny's most recent film, opened to rave reviews.
+The giant lines of teenagers waiting outside the Paramount gave Benny the confidence to actively pursue the Carnegie Hall concert with all his faculties.
+He cancelled recording dates and insisted on holding rehearsals inside Carnegie Hall to familiarize the band with the special acoustics."

 The concert was held on the evening of January 16, 1938.
 It began with three contemporary numbers from the Goodman band—"Don't Be That Way", "Sometimes I'm Happy", and "One O'Clock Jump".
 They then played a history of jazz, starting with a Dixieland quartet performing "Sensation Rag", originally recorded by the Original Dixieland Jazz Band in 1918.
-The reaction of the audience, though polite, was tepid.
+The reaction of the audience, though polite, was tepid at the start but built steadily with each song.
 Then came a jam session on "Honeysuckle Rose" featuring members of the Count Basie and Duke Ellington bands as guests.
 (The surprise of the session: Goodman handing a solo to Basie's guitarist Freddie Green, who was never a featured soloist but earned his reputation as the best rhythm guitarist in the genre—he responded with a striking round of chord improvisations.)
 As the concert went on, things livened up.
 The Goodman band and quartet took over the stage and performed the numbers that had made them famous.
 Some later trio and quartet numbers were well received, and the vocal by Martha Tilton on "Loch Lomond" provoked five curtain calls and cries for an encore.
 The encore forced Goodman to make his only audience announcement for the night, stating that they had no encore prepared but that Martha would return shortly with another number.